2025-26 Musician Handbook: Other Programs & Collaborations

 Summer Camps

-GTCYS typically offers three summer orchestra camps for beginning to highly advanced students.
+GTCYS offers three summer orchestra camps and a brass camp for beginning to highly advanced students.
 The weeklong day camps provide an opportunity to keep playing in the summer, make new friends, and perform a free public concert.
-Program details will be announced online in spring 2023.
+Summer camp registration is open until June 25.

 Launch Lessons

-This initiative, new as of spring 2022, specifically supports Hispanic/Latinx and Black/African American students from Ramsey, Washington, and Dakota County who have financial need and a strong desire to pursue orchestral music.
-GTCYS matches students who are not already enrolled in GTCYS with a high-quality private instructor and pays for the full cost of weekly lessons.
-As part of the educational experience, students will be encouraged to participate in one of GTCYS’ 10 school-year orchestras (tuition assistance provided).
+Launch Lessons support Hispanic/Latinx and Black/African American students from Ramsey, Washington, and Dakota Counties who demonstrate financial need and a strong interest in orchestral music.
+Through this program, we pair students who are not yet part of GTCYS with a high-quality private instructor and covers the cost of weekly lessons.
+To enhance their musical experience, students are encouraged to join one of GTCYS’ 11 school-year orchestras, with continued financial support.
 Launch Lessons applications are available online.
-Other scholarships for private lessons are offered through GTCYS’ Sponsored Lessons program.
+Additional private lesson scholarships are available through GTCYS’ Sponsored Lessons program.

 Harmony